WarrenWeckesser/ufunclab/README.md

        [1, 2, 3, 0, 2, 1, 3, 0]], dtype=uint64)
 ```

-If we given a value for `m` that is larger than 8, the final values
+If we give a value for `m` that is larger than 8, the final values
 will be 0.

 ```